Skip to main content

 Egypt

-A burial dating back to the early First Dynasty (c.
-3000 BC) contains the «earliest direct evidence of use of donkeys for transport rather than for meat.
-They also provide the earliest secure, non-size-based evidence for domestic donkeys.» (2008RosselS_O'ConnorD).
-In the mastaba at Tarkhan (First Dynasty, ca. 2850 BC) a grave was found containing the skeletons of three donkeys «these were the favourite animals buried with the master, much as the household were buried with the kings of this age.» (1914PetrieWMF).
-The most likely ancestors of the domestic donkey are the African wild asses (2004Beja-PereiraA_LuikartG).
+Archaeological findings indicate that a burial dating back to the early 1st Dynasty (ca. 3000 BCE) contains the «earliest direct evidence of the use of donkeys for transport rather than for meat.
+They also provide the earliest secure, non-size-based evidence for domestic donkeys» (2008RosselS_O'ConnorD).
+Evidence of the high status of these animals is also found in funerary practices.
+Furthermore, in the mastaba at Tarkhan (1st Dynasty, ca. 2850 BCE), a grave was found containing the skeletons of three donkeys; as noted by Petrie, «these were the favourite animals buried with the master, much as the household were buried with the kings of this age» (1914PetrieWMF).
+Regarding their biological origins, it is generally accepted that the most likely ancestors of the domestic donkey are the African wild asses (2004Beja-PereiraA_LuikartG).

 11 He bindeth unto the vine his foal, and to the vine-branch his ass's colt; he washeth his garments in wine, and in the blood of grapes his clothes; 12 His eyes shall be red from wine, and his teeth white from milk.